Gajapati Empire: Culture

-The Gajapatis are devout worshipper of Lord vishnu patronized Vaishnavite Hinduism and expanded the Jagannath temple at Puri.
+The Gajapatis are devout worshipper of Lord Vishnu patronized Vaishnavite Hinduism and expanded the Jagannath temple at Puri.
 The Jagannath temple became the center for an efflorescence of drama and dance (Odissi) and other forms of art during Gajapati rule.
-During the rule of Kapilendra Deva construction of the Shaivite Hindu Kapilesvara Temple in Bhubaneswar is done.The Narendra tank in the Puri Jagannath temple premises was constructed by Kapilendra Deva where the Chandan Jatra festival of Lord Jagannath takes place.
+During the rule of Kapilendra Deva construction of the Shaivite Hindu Kapilesvara Temple in Bhubaneswar is done.
+The Narendra tank in the Puri Jagannath temple premises was constructed by Kapilendra Deva where the Chandan Yatra festival of Lord Jagannath takes place.

 The Gajapatis believed themselves as the servants of Lord Jagannath and start their mornings with their worship and blessings.

 Legacy

 During the reign of the Gajapatis, Odisha saw a great social, cultural, linguistic, religious, and artistic revival.
 Odia language was given importance.
 Odisha reached its zenith during the rule of the Gajapatis.
 The Gajapatis were great patrons of art and literature and built various famous temples.

 By 1464, the Gajapati Empire was one of the most powerful empires in medieval India, especially under Kapilendra Deva who was the undisputed master of an empire stretching from the Ganges in the north to Tiruchirappalli in the south along the coast.

 Gajapatis were devout Vaishnavites and popularised worship of Jagannath throughout their kingdom.